kaamyk/ft_ssl_md5/ReadMe.md

 		- G(X, Y, Z) = (X & Y) | (X & !Z)
 		- H(X, Y, Z) = (X ^ Y ^ Z)
 		- I(X, Y, Z) = Y ^ (X | !Z)
 	- Create a 64 constant elements table.
-These 64 values are dfined following a formula as follows:
+These 64 values are defined following a formula as follows:
 		When passed to sin() function i must be in radian.
 	```
 	for (i = 0; i < 64; i++):
 		T[i] = 2^32 * abs(sin(i))
 	```
-	- Define 4 variables (AA, BB, CC and DD) to store values of A, B, C and D for later.
-	- Split message in list of 16-bit blocks (see RFC for more).
+	- **step 5 : Process 16-word blocks**
+		The documentation simply gives pseudo code here.
+See RFC Page 4-5.
+		Looping through all 16-word blocks in message, a variable X is set from each 16-word block from the message.
+			Using the value of X and the table T and the variables A, B, C and D, 4 rounds are peformed running bit wise operations.
-	- Save A, B, C and D as AA, BB, CC and DD.
+			The new values assigned to A, B, C and D are added to their old value saved in AA, BB, CC and DD.
-- **step 5 : Rounds**
+	- **step 6 : Output**
+		The algorithm produces 4 variables A, B, C and D. The display starts from the low-order byte of A and end with the high-order byte of D.